 The Dry Tortugas are a group is islands in Florida located in the Gulf of Mexico.
 Dry Tortugas National Park is a 100-square mile park with seven small islands.
 It’s a tropical paradise that is known as the home of magnificent Fort Jefferson.
 This island is a place where nature, history, and relaxation meet to form something quite special.

-The waters surrounding it have many a tale to share about pirates, hidden treasure and it is believed that most of Key West fortunes were built on the regulated wrecking of Spanish treasure ships.
-In 1985 $450 million in silver and gold was salvaged from this area.
+The waters surrounding it have many a tale to share about pirates and hidden treasure.
+It is believed that most of Key West’s fortunes were built on the regulated wrecking of Spanish treasure ships.
+In 1985 $450 million in silver and gold was salvaged from this area!

-This area was declared a national park in 1992 and most of the park is actually underwater.
+This stretch of islands was declared a national park in 1992 and most of the park is actually underwater.
 Dry Tortugas is the only tropical reef in the States and the third-largest in the world.

-And the bonus is due to its remoteness the park only attracts approx 60,000 a year so it’s never really crowded.
+And as a bonus, due to its remoteness, the park only attracts approximately 60,000 people a year so it’s never really crowded.
 The best time to visit is November to April as the winds tend to be less strong and therefore the water is less turbulent.

 Where Are The Dry Tortugas Located?

 Dry Tortugas National Park is 70 miles west of Key West in the Gulf of Mexico.
-The seven islands that make up the area are Loggerhead, Bush, Long, Hospital, Middle, East keys, and the largest Garden Key.
+The seven islands that make up the area are Loggerhead, Bush, Long, Hospital, Middle, East, and the largest, Garden Key.

 The total area of the islands adds up to less than 1/5 of a square mile.
 Most of the 101 square miles that make up the park are underwater.

 To sum up, Dry Tortugas is a remote spot in the middle of nowhere, but well worth the journey!
 It is one of the best places to visit in the Florida Keys!

 How To Get From Key West To Dry Tortugas National Park

 Getting to Dry Tortugas is not the easiest or cheapest thing to do.
-There is no road to Dry Tortugas National Park, the area is remote and can only be reached by boat or seaplane.
+There is no road to Dry Tortugas National Park!
+The area is remote and can only be reached by boat or seaplane.

-Entry to the national park is $15 and this is included in the price of the Dry Tortugas National Park ferry.
+Entry to the national park costs $15 and this is included in the price of the Dry Tortugas National Park ferry.

 Ferry To Dry Tortugas